The Optometry Admission Test (OAT)

 How can I apply to take the OAT?

-Start by reading the official OAT Guide, which explains:
+Start by reading the official OAT Candidate Guide, which explains:

-• How the exam is constructed and scored
+• How the examination is constructed and scored

 • Eligibility requirements